 Atop the Rutherford Physics Building here at McGill is the Anna I. MacPherson observatory.
 This consists of a 14-inch Celestron telescope in a dome, several smaller portable telescopes, and a small 1400 MHz radio telescope.
-While the location in downtown Montreal is not good from a dark-skies point of view, the telescopes are quite good and being on top of the physics building makes them very accessible for amateur observing by interested members of the physics department or for undergraduate star nights.
+The rooftop location provides one of the best observing experiences in Montreal for objects such as the moon, Saturn, Jupiter, nebulae, and much more.
+The observatory is run by graduate and undergraduate students in the Department of Physics and the McGill Space Institute at McGill University.

 We also offer free educational observing programs for schools and CEGEPs.These programs provide a guided observing experience either at our observatory, or by bringing our smaller telescopes directly to schools.
 Please contact us at observatory [at] physics [dot] mcgill [dot] ca for more details.

 If you are interested in observing, we host public observing nights on the last Friday of every month (limited spots available!).
 If you are unable to attend these events, private observing nights can be booked for any group of 10+ people by contacting us at the email above.

 Keep up to date with future observing nights and events by following us on social media: